-WHY DO THE 2 IDIOTS RECOMMEND BARCELONA?
+WHY DO THE 2 IDIOTS RECOMMEND TARRAGONA?

 After visiting one of our favorite cities, Barcelona, with extended family – and two more children – we hit the road to explore Southern Spain’s coastline, discovering the allure of the coastal city of Tarragona.